Efficiency effectiveness framework: how to audit your work and focus on what matters

 Running the Direction-Speed Audit once gives you a snapshot.
 Running it weekly builds a habit of choosing direction over speed.
 Start your week with an effectiveness filter, not a task list.
 Before opening your task manager, write down the one outcome that would make this week a success.
 Then ask which tasks on your list directly contribute to that outcome.
 Everything else is secondary, no matter how efficiently you can knock it out.

-As psychologists Edwin Locke and Gary Latham demonstrated in their landmark American Psychologist study on goal-setting theory, when workers select tasks aligned with meaningful goals, they report higher satisfaction and sustained motivation [6].
-This aligns with the effectiveness vs efficiency in management principle: choosing the right target (effectiveness) before optimizing speed (efficiency) activates intrinsic motivation.
+As psychologists Edwin Locke and Gary Latham demonstrated in their landmark American Psychologist study, goal specificity and goal difficulty are consistently and strongly related to task performance across diverse tasks and populations [6].
+Choosing the right target first (effectiveness) before optimizing execution speed (efficiency) applies this principle at the individual level.
 That single Monday question – “What would actually matter in three months?” – acts as your effectiveness filter for the whole week.

 “Goal specificity and goal difficulty are consistently and strongly related to task performance across diverse tasks and populations.” – Locke and Latham (2002), American Psychologist [6]